xlucn/dotfiles/README.md

 ### fonts

+For vim-airline:

-Adobe Source Code Pro for airline(with powerline fonts).
+- Hack / Adobe Source Code Pro (these works better with powerline fonts and I like them)
+- powerline fonts

 ### Vundle